 The fair value of commitments is estimated using the fees currently charged for similar agreements, taking into account the remaining terms of the agreements and the creditworthiness of the counterparties.
 For fixed-rate loan commitments, estimated fair value also considers the difference between current levels of interest rates and the committed rates.
-The fair value of letters of credit approximate the fees currently charged for similar agreements or the estimated cost to terminate or otherwise settle similar obligations.
-These are generally classified as Level 3 and are valued by using discounted cash flows with unobservable inputs of rate of funding and risk-adjusted spread.
-As of December 31, 2012, 2011 and 2010, the fair value was considered nominal.
+The fair value of standby letters of credit approximate the fees currently charged for similar agreements or the estimated cost to terminate or otherwise settle similar obligations.
+These are generally classified as Level 3 and are valued by using discounted cash flows with unobservable inputs of rate of funding and riskadjusted spread.
+As of December 31, 2013, 2012 and 2011, the fair value was considered nominal.